sumeetjain/your-github-username.github.io/_posts/2016-01-28-how-my-string-segmenter-works.md

 ```

-#### Then I started my loop which says that while the variable is less than or equal to the string length, do the following operation/s
+#### Then I started my loop which says that while the variable is less than or equal to the string length, do the following operation's

 	`while last_letter <= str.length do`